 $380,418,444

-Amidst this barren wasteland, Max Rockatansky (Tom Hardy) finds himself fighting to survive, relentlessly pursued by the tyrannical warlord Immortan Joe (Hugh Keays-Byrne) and his ruthless gang, known as The Wild Boys.
+In this unforgiving wasteland, Max Rockatansky (Tom Hardy) struggles to endure, constantly hounded by the violent warlord Immortan Joe (Hugh Keays-Byrne) and his fearsome band of followers, The Wild Boys.

 Recommended: